Halmstad: Tertiary education

 Founded in 1983, Halmstad University is a public higher education institution offering bachelor's and master's programs in various fields of study.
 In addition, it conducts Ph.D. programs in three fields of research: Information Technology, Innovation Science and Health Science.
 Halmstad University has more than 9 000 students, including 245 exchange students (2013) and 163 international programme students (2013).

 Transportation

 Halmstad is located along the West Coast Line and at the beginning of the Halmstad-Nässjö railway line.
 Regional trains are operated under the brands Øresundståg to Gothenburg and Copenhagen, Pågatågen to Helsingborg and Krösatågen to Nässjö and Jönköping.
 State operator SJ operates high-speed trains to Gothenburg, Malmö and Stockholm, with private operator MTRX operating additional trains to Stockholm in the summer.

 Halmstad is the starting point for national roads 25 and 26, and is situated along the E6/E20 motorways.

+Halmstad Airport is a minor international airport with direct flights to various destinations in Europe.
+Port of Halmstad is one of Sweden's 10 largest seaports.

 Sport

 Event host

 In September 2007 the city hosted the Solheim Cup, which was played at the Halmstad Golfklubb.
 In 2011 Halmstad was the final port of the Tall Ships' Races.
 Halmstad also hosted the 2018 World Team Table Tennis Championships.